 Shakespeare’s Hamlet had a lot on his mind — namely, the “slings and arrows of outrageous fortune.”
 But if he’d been kicking it in the 21st century (with the freshly-launched Twitter Analytics at his royal disposal), maybe his fortune wouldn’t seem so outrageous.
-The Prince of Denmark would have been able to track his social fortune, putting a stop to any natural shocks that came about from seemingly random follows, unfollows, retweets, mentions and favorites.
+The Prince of Denmark would have been able to track his social fortune, putting a stop to any natural shocks that came about from seemingly random follows, unfollows, retweets, mentions, and favorites.

 Twitter is one of social media’s most fast-paced and demanding channels.
 When it comes to social media, you want your brand and its relationships to THRIVE.
 Why?
-Because successful social media drives users back to your site and leads to conversions.
+Because successful social media drives users back to your site and that leads to conversions.
 Note these recent social stats curated by Hubspot:

-- Social media produces almost double the marketing leads of trade shows, telemarketing, direct mail or PPC.
+- Social media produces almost double the marketing leads of trade shows, telemarketing, direct mail, or PPC.

 - Social media lead conversion rates are 13 percent higher than the average lead conversion rate.

 - 21% of marketers say that social media has become more important to their company over the past six months.